kerokenn/SOC-LEVEL-1-Pathway/README.md

 ### 🔍 Key Concepts

 * Learnt the fundamentals of phishing analysis, types of phishing and social engineering tactics
 * Analyzing headers of emails, verifying if said email is legit.
+* Looked at the different techniques used to trick vicitms, appearing more legitimate through the use of typosquatting and many other ways.
 * Detecting malicious attachments/URLs
 * Social engineering detection
 * Identifying indicators of compromise